laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

-The `assertSee` and `assertDontSee` assertions on the `TestResponse` class will now automatically escape values.
+The `assertSee`, `assertDontSee`, `assertSeeText`, `assertDontSeeText`, `assertSeeInOrder` and `assertSeeTextInOrder` assertions on the `TestResponse` class will now automatically escape values.
 If you are manually escaping any values passed to these assertions you should no longer do so.
 If you need to assert unescaped values, you may pass `false` as the second argument to the method.

 <a name="test-response"></a>
 #### The `TestResponse` Class